joerivanveen/each-domain-a-page/readme.txt

 I put special care in making the plugin very lighweight, you will notice it has virtually no effect on the speed of your installation.

-Feel free to fork it on Github, if you want to play with the code
+Feel free to fork it on Github, if you want to play with the code.

+There is a paid multisite version available, where each subsite can assign additional domains to slugs, similar to this free version.
+Contact me if you’re interested.

 Regards,
 Joeri (ruige hond)